HelpBot Assistant

 Adding CSS References

-To incorporate the styles for the Grid component, update the style.css with the following imports:
+To incorporate styles for the Grid component, add the following imports to styles.css:

 Create main.js File